Marco the Magnificent

-La Fabuleuse Aventure de Marco Polo or Marco the Magnificent is a 1965 international co-production (Afghanistan, Yugoslavia, Egypt, France, Italy) adventure film directed by Denys de La Patellière and Noël Howard.
+La Fabuleuse Aventure de Marco Polo or Marco the Magnificent is a 1965 adventure film directed by Denys de La Patellière and Noël Howard.
+It was a co-production with involvement of companies in Afghanistan, Yugoslavia, Egypt, France and Italy.
 Raoul Levy committed suicide in December 1966 after losing most of his fortune financing this film.

 Plot

 Marco Polo (Horst Bucholz) is idling around in Venice when Pope Gregory commissions him to take a message of peace and understanding to the Emperor of China on the presumption that a young courier might stand a better chance of reaching China.

 The exterior of the lair of the Old Man of the Mountain was shot near the Bamiyan Buddhas in Afghanistan.
 Photograph from 1939 or 1940.

 On the journey his escort is attacked and killed leaving Marco Polo on his own.
 He meets with The Old Man of the Mountain; braves all varieties of climatic conditions; is captured by the Mongols and witnesses a sort of "Miss China" competition in order to provide the Emperor with an Empress.